TeamButter/android_device_samsung_mint/README.md

 Device Tree for Samsung Galaxy Star AOKP LP 5.0.2

 ## Note
-This tree is incomplete ,but it should make a booting ROM
+* This tree is incomplete ,but it should make a booting ROM
+* To make the device appear in lunch menu you should go to vendor/aokp/vendorsetup.sh
+* To not get "not found .zip required by bootanimation.zip" error go to vendor/aokp/configs/common.mk and add "TARGET_BOOTANIMATION_NAME :=320" after "$(foreach size,$(bootanimation_sizes), $(call check_and_set_bootanimation,$(size)))"

-## How to build SlimLP (or any other ROMs) for Samsung Galaxy Star
+## How to build AOKP-LP (or any other ROMs) for Samsung Galaxy Star
 * You must first have a Build Environment ready to build android, and a clone of **AOKP LP** ready to be built.
 * Get the following repos and put them in mentioned path
 	* Device Tree - This repository.
 Clone this repository in device/samsung/**mint2g**.